ArgonSilicon/tscfat/README.md

 ```sh
 pipenv run python ./Examples/example_one_subject.py
 ```
-The input data is expected to be in a CSV file, using the following format:
+Each analysis function can be used independently.
+Functions assume that the input data is expected to be in a CSV file, using the following format:

 | Time          | Y_1   | Y_2   | X_1   | X_2   | ...   | X_n   |
 | :-----------: |:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|